sriza/benchmarking-software/readme.md

 Quantization is optional parameter that contains the type of quantization that is to be done to given model.

-Inference_attempts is number of inference to be done on modal.
+Inference_attempts is number of inference to be done on model.

 Metrics are json pair of type of metrics and threshold which is acceptable.
 - Temperature in degree C